Bruntaz/BinaryCodeTranslation/README.md

 `DISABLE`, `ENABLE` and `RETURNI` instructions are not supported).
 It only supports the `CONSTANT` directive so far but more directives may be added in the future.

-To run a file, call the main function (in `PicoblazeInterpreter`) with the first argument as the name of the file to be executed.
+To run a file, call the main function (in `PicoBlazeSimulator.PicoblazeInterpreter`) with the first argument as the name of the file to be executed.